ytechie/Manufacturing.DevRunner/README.md

 [**Manufacturing.Api**](https://github.com/ytechie/Manufacturing.Api): An API for interacting with the portion of the framework running in the cloud.

-[**Manufacturing.Orleans**](https://github.com/ytechie/Manufacturing.Orleans): An experimental Orleans project for working with manufacturing sensors and other metadata.

 [**Manufacturing.Web**](https://github.com/ytechie/Manufacturing.Web): A web portal for users.

 # Installation